JanPaulEttles/mongometer/README.txt

 >db.jmeter.find()

 mongometer.jar lives in out/artifacts
-It's a java7, 64-bit linux build (just incase you have any issues)
+It's a java7, 64-bit linux build (just in case you have any issues)

+Ensure you have mongometer.jar and the mongo java driver jar in /usr/lib/jmeter/2.7/lib/ext